naaa760/naaa760/README.md

 Feel free to connect, collaborate, or ask any questions!

 > "Code is like humor.
 When you have to explain it, it’s bad." - Cory House

-> and one more thing Communication is key to achieving your life goals.